 Apalachicola Wildlife Management Area

-- Visit the U.S. Forest Service's Apalachicola National Forest Recreational Activities.
+The US Forest Service's webpage for Apalachicola National Forest

 The Northwest Florida Water Management District webpage for Florida River Island

 Wildlife is abundant and includes red-cockaded woodpeckers, ospreys, bald eagles, turkeys, alligators and black bears.
 The Apalachee Savannahs Scenic Byway (CR 379) winds through the area's rare wet prairie habitat which is highlighted by wildflowers and carnivorous pitcher plants in the spring and fall.

 Submit your bird observations to the Apalachicola National Forest eBird Hotspot.